Conditional styles

 Classes in Nordcraft

-Unlike some other tools, classes in Nordcraft are scoped to the element where they're defined:
+Classes in Nordcraft are scoped to the element where they're defined:

 • Styles added to a class only apply to the specific element where they're created